bigopensky/web-harvester/eco-worms-harvester/README.md

 example).
 To maintain an canonic taxonomic classisfication/ meaning the flags for synonyme names are provided.

-The primary key in the WoRMS information context is called AphiaID.
+The primary key in the WoRMS information context is called **AphiaID**.

 The resulting context is writte in three the text formats DUMP, CSV and SQL.
 Please follow the help context to get info's about the format structure.